Reed Ogrosky, Ph.D.

 Advisers: Prof. Roberto Camassa and Prof. Greg Forest

-My research interests lie in the area of applied mathematics, primarily in the development and study of mathematical models for nonlinear phenomena in fluid dynamics and atmospheric science.
-I use a combination of analytical and numerical methods to study both deterministic and stochastic models.
-I also use a variety of statistical, experimental, and data analysis techniques to compare model results with observations and experiments.
+Ogrosky's research interests lie in the area of applied mathematics, primarily in the development and study of mathematical models for nonlinear phenomena in fluid dynamics and atmospheric science.
+He uses a combination of analytical and numerical methods to study both deterministic and stochastic models.
+He also uses a variety of statistical, experimental, and data analysis techniques to compare model results with observations and experiments.